MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-install-manually.md

    The installation proceeds.

    > [!CAUTION]
    > If you don't select **Allow**, the installation will proceed after 5 minutes.
-Defender ATP will be loaded, but some features, such as real-time protection, will be disabled.
+Microsoft Defender for Endpoint will be loaded, but some features, such as real-time protection, will be disabled.
 See [Troubleshoot kernel extension issues](mac-support-kext.md) for information on how to resolve this.

 > [!NOTE]
-> macOS may request to reboot the device upon the first installation of Microsoft Defender.
+> macOS may request to reboot the device upon the first installation of Microsoft Defender for Endpoint.
 Real-time protection will not be available until the device is rebooted.

 ## Application installation (macOS 11 and newer versions)